 How long have you been managing VTS?

-I have no plans to ever stop doing this so I'll be here for many more years to come.
+I have no plans to ever stop doing this so I'll be here for many more years to come and I really appreciate your support.

 Do I have to follow your recommended allocations?